 - Psychological Injuries – depression or post-traumatic stress disorder (PTSD).

-If you receive a minor injury liability notice from your CTP insurer, we recommend that you seek urgent legal advice from Advantage Legal.
-You have 28 days to lodge an internal review with the CTP insurer to dispute their decision in order to preserve your rights.
+If you receive a threshold injury liability notice from your CTP insurer, we recommend that you seek urgent legal advice from an Accredited Specialist in Personal Injury Law at Advantage Legal.

 In the majority of circumstances, when a CTP insurer makes a decision which impacts the rights or entitlements of an injured person, their decision is reviewable by way of internal review and subsequently in either the Personal Injury Commission or Court.
-The insurer's decision must be provided to you in writing and your internal review request must be lodged with the insurer within 28 days.
-If the insurer's decision is upheld or altered in a manner that you are dissatisfied with, you have the right to have it determined in the Personal Injury Commission or Court.
+The insurer’s decision must be provided to you in writing and in the majority of circumstances your internal review request must be lodged with the insurer within 28 days (although some exceptions apply).
+If the insurer’s decision is upheld or altered in a manner that you are dissatisfied with, you have the right to have it determined in the Personal Injury Commission or Court.

-Entitlements for pedestrians under motor accident compensation scheme vary depending on whether you were at-fault for the accident and whether you sustained ‘minor injuries’.
-The concept of ‘minor injury’ is defined in legislation and is not representative of the severity or duration of your injury.
+Entitlements for pedestrians under motor accident compensation scheme vary depending on whether you were at-fault for the accident and whether you sustained ‘threshold injuries’.
+The concept of ‘threshold injuries’ is defined in legislation and is not representative of the severity or duration of your injury.